-√ QUARTERLY REPORT PURSUANT TO SECTION 13 OR R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the quarter ly period ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition p Commission oriod from to on file number 814-00712 O CAPITAL CORPORATION egistrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
-Employer Identification No.) 40 East 52nd Street, New York, NY 10022 (Address of Principal Executive Offices) (Zip Code) mber, Including Area Code: 212-810-5800 Former Name, Former Address an d Former Fiscal Year, If Changed Since Last Report.
-Indicate by check mark whether the Registrant (1) has filed all r reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of e Registrant was required to file such reports), and (2) has been subject to such filing ectronically and posted on its corporate Web site, if any, every Interactive Data File S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter Yes $\Box$ No $\Box$ See th Indicate by check mark whether the Registrant is a large acceler the definitions of "large accelerated filer," "accelerated filer" and "s rated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. smaller reporting company" in Rule 12b-2 of the Exchange Act. a-Accelerated filer $\Box$ (Do not check if a smaller reporting company) reporting company $\Box$ 1934) Indicate by check mark whether the Registrant is a shell comparate $\square$ No $\square$ ny (as defined in Rule 12b-2 of the Securities Exchange Act of The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at July 31, 2014 was 74,557,583
+(Mat ·k One) $\overline{\vee}$ ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SI ACT OF 1934.
+ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition per Commission iod from to file number 814-00712 В CAPITAL CORPORATION istrant as Specified in Its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.) 40 East 52 nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Num ber, Including Area Code: 212-810-5800 Former Name, Former Address and I Former Fiscal Year, If Changed Since Last Report. was (1) has filed all reports required to be filed by Section 13 or 15(d) ceding 12 months (or for such shorter period that the Registrant pject to such filing requirements for the past (§23 y, every Interactive Data File required to be subm as submitted electronically and posted on its corporate Web site, itted and posted pursuant to Rule 405 of Regulation S-T nths (or for such shorter period that the registrant was required to s a large accelerated filer, an accelerated filer, a non-accelerated ons of "large accelerated filer," "accelerated filer" and "smaller et.
+La Non-Accelerated filer (Do not check if a smaller reporting company) eporting company Exch Indicate by check mark whether the Registrant is nange Act of 1934).
+Yes ☐ No ☑ s a shell company (as defined in Rule 12b-2 of the Securities The number of shares of the Registrant's commo on stock, \$.001 par value per share, outstanding at July 31, 2014 was 74,557,583